melisa48/Gemini-Flights/README.md

 # Gemini Flight Manager

 ## Overview

-Gemini Flight Manager is a comprehensive backend system built using FastAPI, designed for managing and simulating flight-related operations.
+Gemini Flight Manager is a comprehensive backend system built using FastAPI and designed to manage and simulate flight-related operations.
 This system provides a robust platform for handling various aspects of flight management, including flight generation, search, and booking functionalities.

 The project leverages FastAPI's efficient and easy-to-use framework to create a high-performance, scalable solution ideal for flight data management.
-It comes equipped with an SQLite database (`flights.db`) pre-populated with initial data, allowing for quick deployment and testing.
+It has an SQLite database (flights.db) pre-populated with initial data, allowing quick deployment and testing.

 Key features of Gemini Flight Manager include:

-- Advanced search capabilities to query flights based on criteria like origin, destination, and dates.
+Advanced search capabilities to query flights based on criteria like origin, destination, and dates.
-- Booking system that handles seat availability across different classes and calculates costs accordingly.
+Booking system that handles seat availability across different classes and calculates costs accordingly.
 Designed with extensibility and scalability in mind, Gemini Flight Manager is well-suited for both educational purposes and as a foundation for more complex flight management applications.

-**For the purposes of Gemini Function Calling, you will only need `search_flights` and `book_flight` functions.
+For the purposes of Gemini Function Calling, you will only need search_flights and book_flight functions.

+Documentation on Overall Progress:
+This project has been completed within approximately one to two weeks.
 ## Installation

 ### Prerequisites